MicahElliott/vrod/README.md

 Why browse HTML pages when you can view docs right in Vim with `K`?

-This plugin turns Racket reference docs into Vim help.
+This plugin programmatically turns Racket reference docs into Vim help.
 That’s kinda’ weird, but works out well.
 Racket doesn’t have help built into its repl or source code, so the niceties of Clojure inline docs are not very possible without things like this plugin.

 Use <kbd>K</kbd> while on any Racket function to access its reference help documentation through Vim’s help system.